Quesnellia

-Quesnellia, or the Quesnel terrane, is a terrane in British Columbia, Canada; constituent of the Canadian Cordillera.
-It formed as a volcanic arc during the Mesozoic era, in the Triassic and Jurassic periods.
+Quesnellia, or the Quesnel terrane, a terrane in British Columbia, Canada, is a constituent of the Canadian Cordillera.
+It formed as a volcanic arc during the Triassic and Jurassic periods of the Mesozoic era.

 The Quesnel terrane forms part of the Intermontane superterrane along with the Stikinia and Cache Creek terranes.

-Quesnellia contains numerous deposits of alkalic Copper‐Gold porphyry.
+Quesnellia contains numerous deposits of alkalic copper‐gold porphyry.